 Vietnam is so diverse.
 Make sure you're moving somewhere you want to be.

 3. Bring props and games to your classes

 Vietnamese kids are very polite, but they are kids and they will get bored.
 Turn your classes into games - Vietnamese children love competition.
-I used these sticky balls in my classes, where children would have to throw the ball at the correct answers on the whiteboard; the kids loved it.
+I used sticky balls in my classes, where children would throw the ball at the correct answers on the whiteboard - the kids loved it.

 4. Have fun

 At the end of the day, if the kids are happy, the school and parents are happy too.
 Keep it fun!

 While some things may feel frustrating, remember why you first came to Vietnam.
 Not everything aligns with the Western mentality, but that's all part of the fun.